Beryllium: Biological effects

 Approximately 35 micrograms of beryllium is found in the average human body, an amount not considered harmful.
 Beryllium is chemically similar to magnesium and therefore can displace it from enzymes, which causes them to malfunction.
 Because Be2+ is a highly charged and small ion, it can easily get into many tissues and cells, where it specifically targets cell nuclei, inhibiting many enzymes, including those used for synthesizing DNA.
 Its toxicity is exacerbated by the fact that the body has no means to control beryllium levels, and once inside the body, beryllium cannot be removed.

 Inhalation

-Chronic berylliosis is a pulmonary and systemic granulomatous disease caused by inhalation of dust or fumes contaminated with beryllium; either large amounts over a short time or small amounts over a long time can lead to this ailment.
+Chronic beryllium disease (CBD), or berylliosis, is a pulmonary and systemic granulomatous disease caused by inhalation of dust or fumes contaminated with beryllium; either large amounts over a short time or small amounts over a long time can lead to this ailment.
 Symptoms of the disease can take up to five years to develop; about a third of patients with it die and the survivors are left disabled.
 The International Agency for Research on Cancer (IARC) lists beryllium and beryllium compounds as Category 1 carcinogens.